nanoframework/nf-interpreter/docs/project-documentation/contributing-workflow.md

 6. Build the repository with your changes.
   - Make sure that the builds are clean.
   - Make sure that the tests are all passing, including your new tests.
-7. Create a pull request (PR) against the upstream repository's **dev** branch.
-  - Push your changes to your fork on GitHub (if you haven't already).
+7. Push your changes to your fork on GitHub (if you haven't already).
+8. Create a pull request (PR) against the upstream repository's **master** branch.

 Note: It is OK for your PR to include a large number of commits.
 Once your change is accepted, you will be asked to squash your commits into one or some appropriately small number of commits before your PR is merged.

 Note: It is OK to create your PR as "[WIP]" on the upstream repo before the implementation is done.
 This can be useful if you'd like to start the feedback process concurrent with your implementation.
 State that this is the case in the initial PR comment.

+## Working on an open issue (including _up-for-grabs_)

+When you want to work on an open issue we recommend the following.

+- Issues labeled with [_investigating_](labels.md#investigating): if the current status doesn't seem updated or clear, add a comment asking for clarification before start any work on it.
+- Issues labeled with [_under-review_](labels.md#under-review): if the current status doesn't seem updated or clear, add a comment asking for a clarification before start any work on it.
+- Issues labeled with [_up-for-grabs_](labels.md#up-for-grabs): add a comment stating your interest and the issue will be assigned to you and the label switched to _in progress_.